orourkedd/effects-as-data/README.md

 ```

 #### Fourth, create a command handler.
 After the `command` object is `yield`ed, effects-as-data will pass it to a handler function that will perform the side-effect producing operation (in this case, an HTTP GET request).
 This is the function mentioned in step 1 that actually performs the HTTP GET request.
 Notice that the business logic does not call this function directly; the business logic in step 1 simply `yield`s the `httpGet` `command` out, and `effects-as-data` takes care of getting it to the handler.
+The handler does the `effect` in `effects-as-data`.
 ```js
 const handlers = {
   httpGet(cmd) {